-This mixed mushroom casserole is perfect for holiday dinners!
-It’s hearty and delicious!
+This mushroom casserole is the perfect side dish for holiday dinners!
+It’s hearty enough to serve as a main course for vegetarians too!

 Today I am sharing with you the last recipe in my unintentional mushroom series.
 In case you don’t know what I’m talking about – I sent my hubby shopping and he came with pounds and pounds of mushrooms for me.
 I only intended to make mushroom soup.